Nikki Hammonds, LCSW, CIMHP

 I am located in North Carolina, and currently providing all clinical therapy sessions via telehealth.
 This option provides a convenient and effective way to have appointments.

-Non-clinical consultations, coaching, supervision and trainings are available to individuals inside and outside of North Carolina at www.UnconventionalClinician.com.
+Non-clinical consultations, coaching, supervision and trainings are available to individuals both inside and outside of North Carolina through my work at www.UnconventionalClinician.com.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.